 Dosing and Administration SMDD

-8 doses over 4 weeks may offer rapid reduction of depressive symptoms in adults with MDSI1,2
+8 doses over 4 weeks to treat depressive symptoms in adults with MDSI1

 • All patients in the clinical studies received comprehensive standard-of-care (SOC) treatment, including an initial inpatient hospitalization and a newly initiated or optimized oral antidepressant (AD) therapy (AD monotherapy or AD plus augmentation) as determined by the investigator